-After several years of effort, the PCAOB appears close to finishing a project to expand the auditor’s report and make it more useful for investors.
+After several years of effort, the PCAOB is finally close to wrapping up a project to expand the auditor’s report and make it more useful for investors.

 In response, Release No. 2016-003 limits the critical matters to issues arising from the audit of the financial statements and shared with, or required to be communicated to, the client’s audit committee.
 The information would have to be considered material to investors.